Dhruvsr/dhruvpublishednotes/src/site/notes/Dhruv's Digital Garden - Index.md

 **Hello, and welcome to** <mark class="Green">Dhruv's Digital Garden!</mark> In this repository, you will be able to navigate through the intricacies of my **second brain** 🧠, or at least that's what I want this to be.
 This isn't the *full access* to all my notes, but through this directory you will be able to access the ones that I wish to keep public.
 **If I have linked you to a specific note and you arrive here**, you may be confused.
-Hence, if this is the case please go to the exact link which I may have sent you to avoid any confusion.
+If this is the case please go to the exact link which I may have sent you to avoid any confusion.
 Also, do note that some of the formatting, colours, theming and highlighting does not fully render when viewed online.

 # Main Directory 🧭